Typology in Beer

 This is not to suggest they share the same traits, but for convenience clearly a larger group than “bottled mild” was meant.
 Ron Pattinson’s book Mild!
 (2009) lists in 60 pages some 1,200 mild ales, almost all described as “draught”.

 I counted five bottled milds: from Worthington, Whitbread, Thwaites Blackburn, Hull Brewery, and Barclay Perkins.
 Five out of 1,200.
 And the list covers mainly the 20th century with a good chunk pertaining to ca. 1950.

 Scattered examples of beers labeled or at least called, in general narratives, “mild ale” go back to the early 1800s.
 But there were never that many, setting aside to be sure actual mild beers without “mild” on the label.

 Today, there seem comparatively more beers labeled “mild”.
 See for example this group assessed by Boak & Bailey in 2015.
 I think because mild in cask is so reduced as a category of cask-conditioned beer, brewers feel obliged to perpetuate the name on the label.

 Of course as in the past, many bottled and canned beers are mild ale even though “mild” is absent from the packaging.
 Numerous ruby ales and dark ales would qualify, and some Scotch ale again.

 Sweet London Stout

 The chart types London stout, which I take as British in the context, as “sweet”.
-The description of the filtered, carbonated equivalent is more qualified (still, it says “chiefly”), but this idea of British stout being sweet by comparison to Irish stout seems to go back a long way.
+The description of the filtered, carbonated equivalent is more qualified, as it says “chiefly”, but this idea of British stout being sweet vs. Irish stout evidently goes back a long way.